IanBrettell/PhD-thesis/docs/01-Introduction.md

 Population structure and unequal relatedness among individuals in a given cohort can lead to false discoveries [@ewensTransmissionDisequilibriumTest1995; @membersofthecomplextraitconsortiumNatureIdentificationQuantitative2003].
 This is because individuals who share common ancestries will share both variants that do affect the trait of interest, and variants that do not.
 Both causal and non-causal variants will be correlated with one other due to that shared ancestry.
 Therefore, if an association is found between the causal variants and a trait of interest, the non-causal variants that are correlated with the causal variants will also be found to be statistically associated with the trait.

 GWAS output a $p$-value and directional effect size (commonly denoted as $\beta$) for each tested SNP.
-Significance of SNPs are determined by either Bonferroni correction ($\alpha / M_{SNPs}$, commonly set as $p < 5 \times 10^{-8}$ for human studies), or by running permutations of the phenotype (and covariates) and selecting the lowest $p$-value from those permutations as the significance threshold.^[The summed effect sizes of significant SNPs should theoretically reach the heritability estimates from twin studies, however until recently they fell far short, leading to a discussion on the sources of this "missing heritability" [@manolioFindingMissingHeritability2009].
+Significance of SNPs are determined by either Bonferroni correction ($\alpha / M_{SNPs}$, commonly set as $p < 5 \times 10^{-8}$ for human studies), [NO!!!
+ARGUMENT MAD EIN THE CASE-CONTROL CONSORTIUM.
+CLOSER TO A FALSE DISCOVERY RATE ARGUMENT.
+BASED ON THE QQPLOT.
+PERMUTATIONS FROM FARM ANIMALS.
+IN HUMANS THE POPULATION IS ALWAYS SORT FO THE SAME.
+WITH FARM ANIMALS WE ALWAYS HAVE COMPLICATED STRUCTURE.
+NEED TO MENTION IN LINKAGE STUDIES OF LOD > 3 IE 1/1000 CRITERIA.
+ALSO A BIT ARBITRARY.
+AT WHAT POINT DOES A LOCUS BECOME INTERESTING TO LOOK AT? ] or by running permutations of the phenotype (and covariates) and selecting the lowest $p$-value from those permutations as the significance threshold.^[The summed effect sizes of significant SNPs should theoretically reach the heritability estimates from twin studies, however until recently they fell far short, leading to a discussion on the sources of this "missing heritability" [@manolioFindingMissingHeritability2009].
 GWAS are limited by sample size, as extremely large samples are required to detect rare variants, and variants with small effect sizes.
 Short-read sequencing technologies are also unable to detect large "structural" variants, which may have large effects on the phenotype of interest.
 However, this issue has largely been resolved through improvements in genotyping that can capture rare variants [@yangCommonSNPsExplain2010], and tools such as GCTA which estimates the variance explained by *all* SNPs in the genome, rather than testing the association of individual SNPs [@yangGCTAToolGenomewide2011].]

 ### Animal models